BjornWilliams/DocsVersaTul/docs/source/efcore.rst

         {
             if (!optionsBuilder.IsConfigured)
             {
-                // using the GetConnectionString method to get connection string at runtime. optionsBuilder.UseSqlServer(dataConnection.GetConnectionString());
+                // using the GetConnectionString method to get the connection string at runtime. optionsBuilder.UseSqlServer(dataConnection.GetConnectionString());
             }
         }